shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 Upon successful installation, a confirmation message will appear that says: "Casa installation successful!
 Point your browser to `https://<host>/casa`".

-Wait for 30-60 seconds, then visit the URL and authenticate against Gluu to access Casa.
+Wait for one minute, then visit the URL and authenticate against Gluu to access Casa.

 !!!
 Note
     To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
 However, it is advisable to apply this customization **before** credentials are enrolled.